perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Run vendor-specific program to decrypt the drive
 	- Many vendors use boot table CD or USB drive that prompts for OTP
 	- Without necessary credentials to unlock encrypted drives, not possible to view any logical information

-#### Microsoft Bitlocker
-- **What are the hardware and software requirements of Microsoft Bitlocker?**
-	- Computer capable of running Windows Vista or later
-	- **Trusted Platform Module microchip version 1.2 or later**
-		- **Function:**
-			- stores RSA encryption keys specific to host system for hardware authentication
-		- Computer BIOS compliant with **Trusted Computing Group (TCG)**
-		- 2 NTFS partitions
-		- BIOS configured so that hard drive boots first before checking other peripherals

 #### Microsoft Registry
 - **Functions:**